vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 ```

 ### FILE LOCATIONS
 **Non Docker Linux Build**

 Once you build the vertica-prometheus-exporter binary you can move it to any location you want but the following dependencies exist:
 - You have to launch the binary from the directory where it exists
 - You have to have a metrics dir under the binary’s directory that contains the collector yml files
 - You can have the vertica-prometheus-exporter.yml file anywhere you like as the –config-file parameter to starting the binary can be a fully qualified path to it.
 - Your logfile dir must be under the binary’s directory.
 The binary will create the logfile dir and the vertica-prometheus-exporter.log in it if they don’t exist.

 **Docker build**
-Note same as above, but possible to use -v to bind dirs. external to container

 Make a local filesystem metrics directory (make sure to set perms to RWX for user who will run the docker container)
 ```shell
 mkdir metrics